strawberry-graphql/strawberry/docs/guides/accessing-parent-data.md

 ```

 But, here's where things get more interesting.
 If this was a pure Python class,
-we would use `self` directly.
-Well, turns out we can!
+we would use `self` directly, right?
+Turns out that Strawberry also supports

-Strawberry also passes the parent value to the `self` parameter, this is purely
-provided as a shortcut, since there's a few things happening under the hood that
-might make this not fully correct.
-(NOT SURE ABOUT THIS WORDING)
+this!

 Let's update our resolver: